When Your Digital Marketing Campaign Really Hits Its Stride, You Will Be Generating Leads From a Variety of Different Sources.

-Further segmenting existing customers gives you opportunities to make your campaigns even more relevant.
+Segmenting contacts based on their place in the buyer’s journey gives you opportunities to make your campaigns even more relevant.
 For example, you can target customers who have made a purchase within the last month, those who have spent a certain amount of money, repeat customers who have made multiple purchases, and customers who haven’t re-engaged with your company for some time since making a purchase.

 On the other side of the coin, you’ll have a segment of prospects who are not yet customers.
 Your messaging to them will center on lead nurturing and compelling calls-to-action to draw them further through the sales process.

-2. Timing And Engagement
+2. Timing and Engagement

 When your contacts subscribed to your email list can be a useful segmenting point, allowing you to cross reference when people subscribed with the way your company has evolved.

 For example, contacts who have been email subscribers since your beginnings will have a better understanding of your company’s history and mission.
 More recent subscribers will lack some historical context but may be more motivated by your company’s recent activities.

 For your newest subscribers, a welcoming email may be appropriate.

 Email software like MailChimp will also tell you how each of your contacts is responding to your emails.
 Contacts who have never opened an email from you can be segmented from contacts who opened your last email, for example, or contacts who open all of your emails.

 The type and amount of information you ask people about themselves when they sign up for your email list forms the basis of the geographic and demographic segmenting you can do.
 With robust information about who your contacts are and where they live, you can tailor emails to contacts of certain age groups and certain areas of the country.